gauravfodekar/NodeJSNotes/README.md

 However, it's crucial to manage JWT tokens securely and ensure that the private keys for signing tokens are kept secret.
 Additionally, JWT tokens are not suitable for storing sensitive data, as they can be decoded (although not tampered with) on the client side.
 Sensitive data should be stored on the server and retrieved as needed using the token's claims to identify the user.

-37 #explain the simplest flow of authorization by using JWT token?
+37. # explain the simplest flow of authorization by using JWT token?
 The simplest flow of authorization using JWT (JSON Web Token) typically involves the following steps:

 1. **User Authentication:**